 Students are supported and challenged at school.
-Our Pastoral Coordinators and Assistant Pastoral Coordinators, who head each Year Level, work closely with Pastoral Teachers in each Year Level and with Mr Kyle Connor (Deputy Principal) and Mr Geoffrey Browne (Assistant Principal) to provide this support and discipline.
-This pastoral team work to achieve a respectful balance.
+Heads of each Year Level, work closely with Pastoral Teachers and with the Deputy Principal and Assistant Principal Pastoral to provide this support and discipline.
+This pastoral team works to achieve a respectful balance.

 Student leadership is strongly promoted throughout the school and this is especially evident in the training provided to student leaders, and in their valuable contribution to student life.
 It is also reflected in the Student-Teacher Advisory Council (STAC), the body through which our Year 7 to 11 students make their contribution to school life including the STAC Cup.

 The Peer Mentoring Program involving Year 11 volunteer mentors working with Year 7 students continued this year.
 The younger students appreciate the support and respect of the older students and the senior students welcome the chance to have responsibility.